hashicorp/terraform-provider-azurerm/website/docs/r/databricks_access_connector.html.markdown

 The following attributes are exported:

-* `id` - The ID of the Databricks Workspace in the Azure management plane.
+* `id` - The ID of the Databricks Access Connector in the Azure management plane.

 ## Timeouts